If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Where: 401 Euclid Ave, Cleveland

-The historic Cleveland Arcade is one of my favorite downtown places to visit anytime of year, but especially around the holidays.
-The Arcade puts up twinkling garland with bows, and a sparkly Christmas tree.
+The historic Cleveland Arcade is one of my favorite downtown places to visit any time of year, but especially around the holidays.
+The Arcade puts up twinkling garlands with bows and a sparkly Christmas tree.

 This isn’t a huge lighting display like some of the others on this list, but it’s still a pretty place to stop for a photo if you’re already downtown.